meggsimum/masterportal-mirror/README.md

 # masterportalAPI

+The masterportalAPI is an API to include and show map-content on your webpage.
+It's based on OpenLayers and extended with functions to easily use configuration and infrastructure files from the masterportal, a feature-rich mapping app developed by geowerkstatt hamburg.
+Check masterportal.org for further information.

 ## Usage

 Install the masterportalAPI in your project with ``npm install git+https://bitbucket.org/lgv-g12/masterportalapi.git``.
 The project does not have a default export, but various named exports.
 Generate and check the documentation as described below for details.